Second-wave feminism: Sex and sexuality

 During the time of the second wave, with fighting against the stereotype that women are supposed to be passive and submissive, this topic extended to women's pleasure regarding sex, emotion, and intimacy.
 In anatomy textbooks and works by authors including neurologist Sigmund Freud before the 1950s, women's bodies in regards to sexuality and sexual intercourse were left out of the public eye and were instead centered around male pleasure.
 Through works like Anne Koedt's "The Myth of the Vaginal Orgasm" written in 1970, people could begin to break down the societal norm for male pleasure with a focus on the vaginal orgasm in heterosexual relationships.

+Emily Stoper and Roberta Ann Johnson write that American second-wave feminists in the 1970s believed women's nature was morally superior to that of men.
+However, although writing that this "has produced certain political benefits", Stoper and Ann argue that the idea of female superiority limits women in politics and makes them psychologically weaker.

 In 1978, author Audre Lorde also discussed this in her essay "Uses of the Erotic: The Erotic as Power".
 Lorde believed that the erotic is something that has been suppressed in women in order to keep them from feeling to their full potential in hopes of keeping them subservient.
 It is labeled as irrational and trivial so that women do not understand its full potential for power.
 Pornography to Lorde suppresses genuine emotion as it is only about the simulation of the senses.